 Davidson Professor of Science and Distinguished Professor of Chemistry.
 B.S., 1980, Westminster College.
 Ph.
 D., 1984, Purdue University.
 Inorganic Chemistry.
 Synthesis and characterization of transition metal compounds and molecule-based materials with unusual physical properties.
 Nucleic acid binding of metal complexes.

+Head, Department of Chemistry.
 Davidson Professor in Science and Professor of Chemistry.
 Ph.
 D., 1994, University of Texas at Austin.
 Alexander von Humboldt Postdoctoral Fellow, 1994-1996, and European Community Research Fellow (Habilitation), 1996-1998, Technical University of Munich.
 Organometallic/Inorganic Main Group Chemistry.
 Polyfunctional Lewis Acids in Molecular Recognition.
 Catalysis and Supramolecular Materials.

-Senior Lecturer.
+Instructional Assistant Professor.
 B. S., 1991, University of Delaware; Ph.
 D., 1995, University of California, Berkeley.
 Chemical Education.
 Scientific Communication.
 Mentoring.
 Physical Chemistry.
 Solid-state NMR of membrane systems.